awsdocs/aws-xray-developer-guide/doc-source/xray-console-groups.md

 ![\[Group menu\]](http://docs.aws.amazon.com/xray/latest/devguide/images/group-menu.png)

 Groups are identified by their name or an Amazon Resource Name \(ARN\), and contain a filter expression\.
 The service compares incoming traces to the expression and stores them accordingly\.
-For more information about how to build a filter expression, see [Using filter expressions to search for traces in the console](xray-console-filters.md)\.
+For more information about how to build a filter expression, see [Using filter expressions](xray-console-filters.md)\.

 Updating a group's filter expression doesn't change data that's already recorded\.
 The update applies only to subsequent traces\.
 This can result in a merged graph of the new and old expressions\.
 To avoid this, delete a current group and create a new one\.